kyma-project/telemetry-manager/docs/user/integration/sap-cloud-logging/README.md

 1. By default, Istio access logs are disabled in Kyma.
 To enable Istio access logs selectively for your workload, follow [Enable Istio access logs](https://kyma-project.io/#/istio/user/operation-guides/02-30-enable-istio-access-logs).
    As a result, you can analyze access logs in the default SAP Cloud Logging dashboards shipped for SAP BTP, Kyma runtime.

+   > [!WARNING]
-   >**CAUTION:** The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.
+   > The provided feature uses an Istio API in the alpha state, which may or may not be continued in future releases.

 2. Deploy the LogPipeline for Istio access logs and enable access logs in Kyma: